Step by step guide:

 4) Lay your foundations

 One of the pieces of kit you’ll definitely need is a cement mixer, which you can either hire or buy.
-Colin says trying to mix the mortar and concrete by hand is back-breaking work and will take much longer, so a mixer is certainly advised.
+Trying to mix the mortar and concrete by hand is back-breaking work and will take much longer, so a mixer is certainly advised.

 Use it to help you lay your foundations.
 You need to make sure they are of sufficient depth to support the weight of the brickwork and timbers, with the wood-fired oven and BBQ sections being particularly heavy.

-Colin added a weed control membrane underneath his paving slabs to help stabilise the ground and prevent weeds from coming through.
+Add a weed control membrane underneath the paving slabs to help stabilise the ground and prevent weeds from coming through.

 5) Lay the bricks